 Current Payday Lending Laws in Nevada Contain Few Requirements

 Nevada has been one of the more lenient states when it came to regulating short-term loans such as fast cash advances and payday loans.
+It’s great if you need a loan now with bad credit.
 According to information posted by the National Conference of State Legislatures, Nevada has no maximum limit on the loan duration, and the only maximum set on the amount of the loan is that it cannot exceed 25 percent of the borrower’s gross monthly income at the time of the loan.
 There is no limit on the number of simultaneous loans that a borrower may have or the number of times that a loan may be renewed.
 The only other requirement is that lenders do not violate Public Law 109-364, which is also known as the John Warner National Defense Authorization Act.
 As published by the Department of Defense, this law, which only pertains to military personnel and their dependents, severely limits renewals or refinancing of loans, bars creditors from using a check or automatic draft on the borrower’s account to receive payments, prohibits vehicle title loans and limits the annual percentage rate to 36 percent.

 What Inspired Nevada’s Proposed Regulations for Payday Lenders?